Ealab-collab/reactive-json-docs/public/rjbuild/docs/core/element/special/DataFilter.md

 ```

 The identification key (here "item"):
-- Can have any name (`itemXyz`, `element`, etc.)
+- Can have any name (`itemXyz`, `element`, etc.).
-- Must be consistent between data structure and conditions
+- Must be consistent between data structure and conditions.
-- Serves as a namespace for accessing properties in `whenFilterableData`
+- Serves as a namespace for accessing properties in `whenFilterableData`.
-- Is required for DataFilter to correctly identify filterable elements
+- Is required for DataFilter to correctly identify filterable elements.

 ## Example